Hans-xwh/blender-wiggle-2/README.md

 - Manage everything from a single panel in the 3D animation view for a streamlined, fullscreen workflow.

 ### (Work in Progress) Bone Pairs
-This feature pairs bones and together with full collision detection generates an invisible plane between them, is then used for collissions.
+This feature pairs bones and together with full collision detection generates an invisible plane between them, which is then used for collisions.

 Please note that this implementation is still experimental and might not work perfectly since it's a bit challenging to test and refine.
 You can explore the current code on the [Bone Pairs branch](https://github.com/Labhatorian/blender-wiggle-2/tree/bonepairs).

 ## Usage

-1. **Install and Enable the Addon**
+1. **Install and Enable the Add-on**
    - Enable wiggle in your scene via the properties panel of the 3D viewport under the Animation tab. \
    ![Enable Scene](./images/enable_scene.png?raw=true "Enable Scene")